finos/common-domain-model/docs/securities-lending.md

 and the borrower provides collateral in the form of other securities or products.

-Loans against non-cash collateral are formed as a `ContractualProduct` that includes an `AssetPayout` for the non-cash collateral, held under `economicTerms->collateral`, and another `AssetPayout` for the security being lent, held under `economicTerms->payout`.
+Loans against non-cash collateral are formed as a `NonTransferableProduct` that includes a `SettlementPayout` containing with an `Asset` for the non-cash collateral, held under `economicTerms->collateral`, and another `AssetPayout` for the security being lent, held under `economicTerms->payout`.